StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-04-01-FN-setup-rpc.md

 ---
-title:  "Setting up the Stratis Full Node for development, RPC"
+title:  "Setting up the Stratis Full Node for development"
 date:   2018-04-01 16:16:01 -0600
 permalink: /install_fn/
-categories: learning
+categories: install
 post_importance: 3
+toc: true
+toc_label: "Visual Studio for OSX"
+toc_icon: "x"
+sidebar:
+  nav: "newdev"
 ---
-# Setting up the Stratis Full Node for development in OSX
+# Setting up the Stratis Full Node for development

+## Download the source code

-Clone the StratisBitcoinFullNode code from https://github.com/stratisproject/StratisBitcoinFullNode
+Clone the StratisBitcoinFullNode code from [https://github.com/stratisproject/StratisBitcoinFullNode](https://github.com/stratisproject/StratisBitcoinFullNode)

+## Build source code

 Open the full node solution in Visual Studio Community edition.

 Use the "Build all" command in Visual Studio.

+## Explore the code

 Go to the Stratis.StratisD "project" within the full node solution

 Go to Program.cs.
 This is a simple project that just starts a full node.

 Go to launchsettings.json.
 This is a configuration file that shows several possible "dotnet run" profiles.

+## Run the code

 Let's run the StratisD full node.